Lad os vaske dine data!

 The credit size is the amount of a credit.
 The higher the credit size, the more the buyer can purchase on credit.

-Conversely, a large credit size is an advantage for the buyer (debtor), as the buyer can purchase more goods without having to pay for them on delivery.
+A large credit size is conversely an advantage for the buyer (debtor), as the buyer can purchase more goods without having to pay for them on delivery.

 Why are credit terms important for a business?